skx/kilua/README.md

    * You can use the `*Messages*` buffer to see which was found, if any.

-If neither file is read then the embedded copy of `kilua.lua`, which was generated at build-time will be executed, which ensures that the minimum functionality is present.  (i.e. If you load zero config files then there won't be any keybindings setup so you can neither navigate nor edit!)
+If neither file is read then the embedded copy of `kilua.lua`, which was generated at build-time, will be executed, which ensures that the minimum functionality is present.  (i.e. If you load zero config files then there won't be any keybindings setup so you can neither navigate nor edit!)